 NURS FPX 6103 Assessment 3 Nurse Educator Philosophy Statement

 Nurse educators also have to be inspiring leaders while possessing good organizational skills.
-Professionals require flexibility in their roles in that they should be able to engage in a number of tasks ranging from curriculum development, assessment, and evaluation to providing consultancies and support to students and other members (King et al., 2020).
+Professionals require flexibility in their roles in that they should be able to engage in several tasks ranging from curriculum development, assessment, and evaluation to providing consultancies and support to students and other members (King et al., 2020).

 Finally, help must be given priority to the professional development of the nurse educator, who must ensure that they are up-to-date with the current trends in nurse education.
 This involves enrolling in continued education classes, attending conferences and seminars, and essentially keeping up with the best of the theories and practices in the education of nurses (King et al., 2020).